Dell

 Career Site

-Dell is one of the world's leading maker of personal computers.
-It also makes and sells servers, printers, monitors and flat-screen TVs.
-Dell sells and ships its products directly to customers and bypasses stores.
-The company does most of its business via its website and advertises heavily on TV, magazines and its own catalogs.
+Dell is one of the world's leading maker of personal computers and accessories.
+Dell sells and ships most products directly to customers and sells merchandise in selected stores.
+The company ships thousands of computer systems everyday to customers in 180 countries.

 History